Poetaster: Modern use

 The band Miracle Fortress has a song entitled "Poetaster".

+In Wake Up Dead Man: A Knives Out Mystery, Lee Ross refers to political influencer Cy Draven as an "opportunistic poetaster".

 Variants

 In the sense that a poetaster is a pretended poet, John Marston coined the term parasitaster, for one who pretends to be a parasite or sycophant, in his play Parasitaster, or The Fawn (1604).
 Later in the 17th century (the earliest cited use is from 1684) appeared the term criticaster for an inferior and pretentious critic.